Updated June 7, 2018.

 With a sign like this, how can you get lost?

-The True Grit Cafe is more than about the movie; it's like a memorial to one of America's greatest icons . . .
+The True Grit Cafe is more than about the movie; it is a memorial to one of America's greatest icons . . .
 John Wayne.

 This amazing portrait seems to capture John Wayne's western heart.